Information Systems and Technology (IN/IT)

 Create an analysis and design model for a computer network.

-IT535M4: Network Management Problems
+IT535M4: Network Security Problems

-Assess the impact of network management problems.
+Assess the impact of network security problems.

-IT537: Introduction to Cybersecurity
+IT537: 🌐 Introduction to Cybersecurity

 This course provides an overview of cybersecurity concepts including data confidentiality, integrity, and availability, and an understanding of systems and applications software necessary for foundational understanding of cybersecurity.
 You will examine methods for network situational awareness and dynamic decision-making for predicting and assessing the impact of various cyberattacks.
 Aspects of cyber-strong organizational structures and mitigation are emphasized.
 The course will also cover various risk assessment methodologies necessary for understanding cyber risk, organizational preparedness and gap areas, and identifying improvement processes for an organization's decision makers.